-When stopped for short periods of time, put transmission in neutral but do not increase engine idle speed.
+When stopped for short periods of time, put transmission in neutral and increase engine idle speed.

-- Highway Driving Reduce speed.

-- Air Conditioning Turn off temporarily.
+- Highway Driving Reduce speed. - Air Conditioning Turn off temporarily.

-refer to Cooling System Operating information in the Maintenance section of this manual for more information.
+Refer to Cooling System Operating information in the Maintenance section of this manual for more information.